ShamanicArts/Flow.Launcher.Plugin.AI-Assistant/readme.md

 ### Setup for Development

 1. Clone the repository
-2. Install the required packages: `pip install -r requirements.txt`
+2. Install the required packages: `pip install -r requirements.txt -t ./lib`
 3. Copy the project to Flow Launcher plugins directory or create a symbolic link

 ### Building